Peace Lily Drooping: Causes + How to Revive Wilting Spathiphyllum

 Peace lilies are water-thirsty plants and can do well if the water can drain through holes at the bottom of the pot.

-Pro tip: You can test for waterlogging by pushing your finger into the potting soil up to the second knuckle.
+Pro tip: Test for waterlogging by pushing your finger into the potting soil up to the second knuckle.
 If it comes up too wet, there’s too much water in the pot.

 2. Water when the top inch of soil is dry